 When spring rolls around again and the temperatures rise to a more reasonable level, I usually find myself ready to tackle DIY home projects.
 I’m definitely still planning to do the two projects from my Positivity post.

 What I would really love to know is what YOU want to read about!
-Feel free to leave a comment or email me at [email protected].
+Feel free to leave a comment.

 What I Want to Do Better: Write